nghttp2/nghttp2/README.rst

 HPACK encoding and decoding are available as public API.

-We didn't cover everything, but we have Python binding of this libary.
+We have Python binding of this libary, but we have not covered everything yet.

 Development Status
 ------------------